cscott/mw-ocg-texter/README.md

 The default format does 80-column word wrap.
-If you would like to use "semantic" new lines (that is, newlines end paragraphs and there are no newlines within paragraphs) use the `--fewer-newlines`
+If you would like to use "semantic" new lines (that is, newlines end paragraphs and there are no newlines within paragraphs) use the `--no-wrap`
 option:
 ```
-bin/mw-ocg-texter --fewer-newlines -o out.txt us.zip
+bin/mw-ocg-texter --no-wrap -o out.txt us.zip
 ```

 For other options, see: